New England Journal of Medicine October 01, 2020

 Tested

-Catheter ablation
+Catheter ablation (rhythm control)

 Population

-Patients with symptomatic atrial fibrillation
+Patients with new-onset or undertreated atrial fibrillation requiring therapy

 Comparator